Plebware/Plebware.github.io/video/shot-cut/_posts/07-06-2026-why-shotcut-matters-for-video-editing.md

+---
+layout: post
-# Why Shotcut Matters for Video Editing
+title: "Why Shotcut Matters for Video Editing"
+date: 2026-06-07
+---

+## Cross-Platform Video Editor.
 ## Video Editing for Everyone

 For a long time, video editing was seen as something reserved for professionals.